Walk Like A Penguin

 It’s particularly bizarre to look to penguins for help with staying stable on ice because there’s so little consequence for a penguin when they slip.
 It’s one of the delights of watching penguin blooper reels that they fall without injury—even from a significant height.
 And a penguin falling on its belly introduces another form of locomotion—tobogganing.

-In turns out that an animal’s size and its danger of injury in a fall are linked.
+It turns out that an animal’s size and its danger of injury in a fall are linked.
 An animal the size of a mouse, amazingly enough, can fall any distance without risk of significant injury.
-My 15 lb cat has swiped a bug off the ceiling from a high shelf and then leapt the 10 feet to the ground with little concern.
+My 15 lb cat has swiped a bug off the ceiling from a high shelf and then leapt the 10 feet to the ground to eat it with little concern.
 A 40 to 80 pound emperor penguin can trip without fear.
 But adult humans aren’t so lucky.
 Any animal above 100 kg (220 lbs) will be at serious risk for injury from a fall of just its own height—picture a horse, cow or elephant.
 While adult humans weigh less on average than 100 kg, we are quite tall for our weight.
 Adults can break bones just from tripping, and falls are the leading cause of fatal and non-fatal injuries in seniors above the age of 65.

 To help keep us from falling, we have rescue (or righting) reactions.
 These are automatic—though most likely learned—reactions to keep an animal from overbalancing.
 Rescue reactions have been studied in many animals—cats and dogs seem to be the popular laboratory preparations.
 (Even bats have been studied—though since they sleep upside down, they do not share the same righting reactions common in other mammals.)
 Rescue reactions in humans are very robust, triggered by information from multiple senses: not just the inner ear (vestibular system), but from the eyes, head balance, sense of body position (proprioception) and touch (such as the contact of the feet on the floor).
 There are many rescue reactions, from staggering and bracing the legs, to sweeping the arms.
 “If the limbs are trapped, the trunk will be moved so as to take the impact on the shoulders,” balance researcher TDM Roberts tells us.
 “The movements are organized as though to avoid impact with the skull at almost any cost.”

 In December of last year, I experienced my rescue reactions when I stepped on a sheet of black ice walking home from a gig.
 At the moment my foot began to slip, I felt my arms shoot out and my legs brace of their own accord.
 I stayed on my feet.
 I felt particularly lucky because I was more encumbered than usual.
-I was carrying my violin on my back, my courier bag over my shoulder with my girlfriend’s laptop in it, and a grocery bag with a pyrex that had contained my dinner.
+I was carrying my violin on my back, my courier bag over my shoulder with my wife’s laptop in it, and a grocery bag with a pyrex that had contained my dinner.
 Disaster averted.